possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

   - Right click on: `Desktop` > `Applications` > `Network` > `Firefox Web Browser`
 - Open Firefox and navigate to the following URL: `file:///usr/local/share/doc/freebsd/handbook/index.html`

 This is a local copy of the FreeBSD Handbook, and it will always be available as it doesn't require an active internet connection.
 That’s all it takes to install FreeBSD.
 The next recommended step is to choose a firewall and configure it.
-Also recommend you pick up a copy of the book “BSD Hacks” to get more familiar with the `tcsh` shell as well as to acquire several new skills.
+If you pick up a copy of the book “BSD Hacks”, you will get more familiar with the `tcsh` shell as well as acquire several new skills.

 ### Back to the slides